K7NGhost/QNX_Parser/README.md

 Wouldn't have been able to do this project with the hard work of the following project and its contributors:
 - Was looking for the reference but couldn't find it ¯\_(ツ)_/¯
-- Inspiration for QNX parsing and understanding of the QNX system is thanks to the reasearch of this repository (https://github.com/jdbonfils/QNX6FS-Parser-Ingest-Module?tab=readme-ov-file)
+- Inspiration for QNX parsing and understanding of the QNX system is thanks to the research of this repository (https://github.com/jdbonfils/QNX6FS-Parser-Ingest-Module?tab=readme-ov-file)